om-ghante/GDG-SGU-Gen.AI/README.md

   - ### Lab is completed

-  - ### Note : If You Having Any Trouble reffer this Video [Data Scraping from Space Websites GSP001](https://www.youtube.com/watch?v=3wUSkRhedag)
+  - ### Note : If You Having Any Trouble reffer this Video [Creating a Virtual Machine GSP001](https://www.youtube.com/watch?v=3wUSkRhedag)

 </details>